yochaigal/cairn/wip/vald/setting.md

 ### The Cobbles Location Names

+Here's the table with the leftmost column bolded:

+Sure, here's the table with the leftmost column in bold:

 |         |               |             |
 | ------- | ------------- | ----------- |
 | **d66** | **Adjective** | **Noun**    |